Table of Contents

 These kinds of backlinks can be obtained by contacting bloggers or other website creators, asking them if they want to offer a link to your website within their content.
 Some links can be paid for, such as guest posts or press releases.

-It is vital that you focus on creating quality content to get free promotion.
+It is vital that you focus on creating quality content to get free promotions.
 After all, including links and backlinks can impact SEO, so you need to show other websites that what you write is worth their effort.

 As well as the type of links that are used, the anchor text which is used to incorporate the link into your website also needs to be considered and deemed relevant.
 Anchor text is the highlighted or hyperlinked text that contains the link.